 Well, we have discussed the trend, so let’s get a little deeper and explore their differences.
-While Machine Learning, Data Sciences, and Data analytics can’t be exclusively separated, as they are pretty much originating from the same concepts just different applications.
+While Machine Learning, Data Science, and Data analytics can’t be exclusively separated, as they are pretty much originating from the same concepts just different applications.
 They all go hand in hand with each other, and you’ll easily find an overlap between them too.

-So, what is this data science?
+So, what is this Data Science?

 A data scientist would collect data from multiple sources like surveys, physical data plotting.
-He would then make the data pass through the vigorous algorithms to extract the critical information from the data and make a data set.
+He would then make the data pass through vigorous algorithms to extract the critical information from the data and make a data set.

 Some key skills that you’d need :

-Deep knowledge of Python, Scala, SAS.
+- Deep knowledge of Python, Scala, SAS.

-Knowledge of databases like SQL.
+- Knowledge of databases like SQL.

-Good knowledge in the field of Mathematics and statistics.
+- Good knowledge in the field of Mathematics and statistics.

-Understanding of analytical functions.
+- Understanding of analytical functions.

-Knowledge and experience in machine learning.
+- Knowledge and experience in machine learning.

-It often moves data insights to impact by connecting the dots between trends and pattern while Data science is more about just insights.
+It often moves data insights to impact by connecting the dots between trends and patterns while Data science is more about just insights.
 You could say that this field is more focused on businesses and organizations and their growth.
 You would need skills like, Python, Rlab, Statistics, Economics, and Mathematics to become a Data analyst.

 Data analytics further bifurcates into branches like Data mining, which involves sorting through datasets and identify relationships.

 Predictive analytics.
 This generally includes predicting customer behavior and product impact.
 Helps during the market research.
 Makes the data collected from surveys more usable and accurate in predictions.
 This finds application in a number of places.
-From weather report generation to predicting a students behavior in schools to predict the outbreak of disease.
+From weather report generation to predicting a student's behavior in schools to predict the outbreak of disease.

-To conclude, one can obviously not draw a definite and clear line between Data analytics and Data science, but a Data scientist would have pretty much the same concepts and skills as an experienced data scientist.
+To conclude, one can obviously not draw a definite and clear line between Data analytics and Data science, but a Data scientist would have pretty much the same concepts and skills as an experienced data analyst.
 The difference between both of them would be the area of applications.

 Remember how you learned to ride a bicycle?
 A machine could learn that with the help of algorithms and datasets.
 Datasets of values basically.